 What Factors Impact the Iontophoresis-Based Treatment?

 Iontophoresis is becoming a revolutionary way to treat hyperhidrosis.
-This condition consists of sweating heavily, and it is a bothering symptom in various parts of the body, including hands and feet.
+This condition consists of sweating heavily, and it is a bothering symptom in various body parts, including hands and feet.
 Iontophoresis is a technique designed to create ions out of water molecules and other soluble substances.
 After the target substance is converted into polarized particles with an electrical charge, a mild electrical current creates an electromagnetic gradient in the skin that allows molecules to migrate to deeper layers.
-This is a non-invasive method to deliver certain substances to deep tissues or the bloodstream, and it is an alternative treatment for hyperhidrosis.
+This is a non-invasive method to deliver certain substances to deep tissues or the bloodstream.

-However, the success of an iontophoresis-based therapy for hyperhidrosis depends on various factors, including skin-related factors and others that would depend on the procedure and the adjustments of the device.
+However, the success of an iontophoresis-based therapy for hyperhidrosis depends on various factors, including skin-related factors and others that would depend on the procedure and the adjustments of the device itself.

 What factors influence iontophoresis as a treatment?

-We can name at least 7 different factors that influence the results of iontophoresis.
+We can name at least seven different factors that influence the results of iontophoresis.
 They are as follows:

 - The skin barrier: The skin barrier is the highway where ions will travel to reach deeper layers.
 It is the outer surface, always in contact with the microcirculation of the skin.
 According to studies, the segment of the skin where the majority of ionized substances will reach is the basal membrane of the epithelial tissue and the subcutaneous tissue.
 Different types of epithelium in the body may have a different configuration of the skin barrier, and applying iontophoresis in a relatively thin layer of skin as in the hands will not be the same as doing so in areas of the skin with hyperkeratosis.
 Thus, the thickness and configuration of the skin play a significant role in the outcome of iontophoresis.